Coriolis Flow Meter and Mass Meters

 What happens to the Fluid?

-Fluid is being pumped through the Coriolis Flow Meter and Mass Meters.
+Fluid is being pumped through the Coriolis flow meter or mass flow meter.
 When there is mass flow, the tube twists slightly.
-The arm through which fluid flows away from the axis of rotation must exert a force on the fluid, to increase its angular momentum, so it bends backwards.
+The arm through which fluid flows away from the axis of rotation must exert a force on the fluid, to increase its angular momentum, so it bends backward.

 Curved Mass Flow Meters:

-Designers lead the fluid through two parallel tubes in curved tube mass flow meters.
-The actual frequency of the vibration depends on the size of the mass flow meter, and ranges from 80 to 1000 Hz.
+Engineers design curved tube mass flow meters to lead the fluid through two parallel tubes.
+The actual frequency of the vibration depends on the size of the mass flow meter.
+The frequency has a range from 80 to 1000 Hz.

 No Flow:

-When no fluid is flowing on a Coriolis Flow Meter and Mass Meters, the motion of the two tubes is symmetrical, as shown in the left animation.
+When no fluid is flowing on Coriolis flow meters, the motion of the two tubes is symmetrical, as shown in the left animation.

 • Some twisting of the tubes

-• The arm carrying the flow away from the axis of rotation must exert a force on the fluid to accelerate the flowing mass to the vibrating speed of the tubes at the outside (increase of absolute angular momentum), so it is lagging behind the overall vibration.
+• The arm carrying the flow away from the axis of rotation must exert a force on the fluid.
+You use this to accelerate the flowing mass to match the vibrating speed of the tubes.
+This occurs at the outside (an increase of absolute angular momentum), so it is lagging behind the overall vibration.

 Coriolis mass flow meters can detect the flow of all liquids and gases.
-Moreover, the food and chemical industries can use it.
-Finally, it is the best choice for an accurate flow meter.
+This type of detection is perfect for the food and chemical industry.
+The reason is that they are the best choice for an accurate flow meter.

 Additional information